 5. Ongoing Administration

 Most organizations need at least a part-time CRM administrator.
-At minimum, someone needs to manage users in the system, provide training and keep an eye on data integrity.
+At a minimum, someone needs to manage users in the system, provide training and monitor data integrity.

-CRM can represent a significant investment for many companies.
-As such, it’s important to not scrimp on the up front legwork, which is a small slice of the overall CRM expense pie.
+CRM represents a significant investment for many companies.
+As such, it’s important not to scrimp on the upfront legwork, which is a small slice of the overall CRM expense pie.